Experienced Louisville Personal Injury Attorney

 How can an attorney help after an accident?

 The Whaley Law Firm represents accident victims who have been seriously injured in Kentucky, as well as families who have lost loved ones due to negligence.
 We stand by our clients every step of the way.
 Our firm knows how to collect the right evidence.
 We pore over medical and police records.
 We stand up to insurance companies who try to pay as little as possible.
 Our goal is to get each of our clients the compensation – and closure – they deserve, and to make our community safer by fighting for accountability.
+Whether it’s through insurance company negotiations or a settlement in trial.

 Accidents can become complex legal matters.
 We believe choosing the right personal injury lawyer shouldn’t have to be.
 The Whaley Law Firm believes injury victims in Louisville and across Kentucky should have access to a knowledgeable and experienced legal team committed to fighting for their best interests.
 That’s why we work on a contingency fee basis, meaning you don’t pay us a cent until and unless we win your case.
 So, it costs you nothing up front to get an experienced attorney on your side.

 If you’ve been injured through somebody else’s reckless behavior, we’re ready to step in and protect your rights.
-If you need help with your personal injury case in Kentucky, contact the Whaley Law Firm today for a free case review.
+If you need help with your personal injury lawsuit in Kentucky, contact the Whaley Law Firm today for a free case review.
 Call 866-703-7575.